 Completely avoiding endocrine disruptors is difficult, as they are found in a lot of our day-to-day items.
 However, being aware of where they are found and purchasing products without these chemicals is the best way to avoid them.

-Over on our Instagram, we have a number of easy to digest infographics (if you're more of a visual learner!), so click here to go to our page, @lorrainekearneynutrition!
+Over on our Instagram, we have a number of easy-to-digest infographics (if you’re more of a visual learner!), so click here to go to our page, @lorrainekearneynutrition!